stonepros/stone/doc/rbd/rbd-cloudstack.rst

    libvirt from source.

 Installing and configuring QEMU for use with CloudStack doesn't require any special handling.
-Ensure that you have a running Ceph Storage Cluster.
-Install QEMU and configure it for use with Ceph; then, install ``libvirt`` version 0.9.13 or higher (you may need to compile from source) and ensure it is running with Ceph.
+Ensure that you have a running Stone Storage Cluster.
+Install QEMU and configure it for use with Stone; then, install ``libvirt`` version 0.9.13 or higher (you may need to compile from source) and ensure it is running with Stone.

 .. note:: Ubuntu 14.04 and CentOS 7.2 will have ``libvirt`` with RBD storage